Dedicated Springfield Child Custody Attorneys Ready To Help You

 - Leaving a “paper trail.”
 We have all seen how much trouble “tweeting” can get people into.
 Do you tend to vent your frustrations by saying things you don’t really mean?
 Emailing or texting such outbursts creates visible evidence that could be easily distorted.

 Fear not.
-At Batson Nolan PLC, our highly experienced Springfield child custody lawyers have been helping clients navigate these troubled waters for many years now.
+At Batson Nolan PLC, our highly experienced Springfield child custody attorney has been helping clients navigate these troubled waters for many years now.
 Our firm has survived, and thrived, for over 150 years for one reason: because we get results.

 Myths about Child Custody